RepleDEV/studyc/Notes/Physics/Topics/Energy.md

 $$
 W =E_k= \frac{1}{2}mv^2
 $$
-Without calculus, we first assume work with a constant force:
+Without calculus, we first assume work with a constant force in one dimension:
 $$
 W = Fs
 $$